sbhjt-gr/InferrLM/README.md

 ### Core Inference
 - Local inference through llama.cpp with support for GGUF models.
 More inference engines are planned for future releases.
 You can become a contributor by implementing additional ones.
 See the [contributions guide](#contributing) below.
 - Seamless integration with cloud-based models from OpenAI, Gemini, Anthropic and DeepSeek.
 You need your own API keys and an Inferra registered account for remote models.
 Using remote models is optional.
+- Customizable base URLs for OpenAI-compatible providers like Ollama, LM Studio, OpenRouter, Groq and Together AI.
+This allows you to use local inference servers or alternative API endpoints.
 - Apple Foundation support for compatible iOS devices, for Apple Intelligence supported devices when available.

 ### Vision and Multimodal